Amtaf/Guild_Audits_Wk1_Assignments/Defi-Stablecoin-Report.md

 **Description:**

-The `DSCEngine::_calculateHealthFactor` function which does wrong calculations for Healtfactor by performing divide operations before multiplication exposing the function and contract to a precision loss vulnerability,which could result to incorrect payouts where users mint DSC or insolvency.
+The `DSCEngine::_calculateHealthFactor` function which does wrong calculations for Healtfactor by performing divide operations before multiplication exposing the function and contract to a precision loss vulnerability,which could result to incorrect payouts when users mint DSC leading to loss of funds or insolvency.

 ```javascript